glanceapp/community-widgets/widgets/komodo-container-manager-stunt-and-gimmicks-alex/README.md

 > This is a relatively heavy widget that makes `1 + ( 2 x N )` API calls on every non-cached load/refresh, where `N = the total number of stacks managed by Komodo`.
 > In testing, this occasionally caused load times in excess of four minutes.
 Cache time has been set to 30 minutes to balance freshness vs. load time.
 You can set it lower,
 > but anything below 5m is unlikely to matter.
-> Hopefully this can be improved and optimized, but Komodo's API is currently very recursion-heavy, so until that changes it's inlikely to get much faster.
+> Hopefully this can be improved and optimized, but Komodo's API is currently very recursion-heavy, so until that changes it's unlikely to get much faster.

 #### Preview ( Collapsed )
 <img width="1248" height="357" alt="image" src="preview-stacks-collapsed.png" />